-Put Your Middle & High School Students Ahead in the Competition
+Put Your High School Students Ahead in the Competition

 With Teach Me Wall Street's Finance Extra Curricular Programs

-With the ever-increasing competition for college admissions, it is now recommended that students explore areas of interest at an early age and start “preparing for college” in middle school.
+With the ever-increasing competition for college admissions, it is now recommended that students explore areas of interest at an early age and start “preparing for college” upon entering high school.

 Many traditional and top-tier colleges have become “test optional” narrowing the odds for students who, in the past, would have relied heavily on their SAT and ACT scores to gain admittance.